junh1024/junh1024-Documents/Audio/Surround/Home Theater Audio Formats Myths.md

 MAYBE.
 DTS-X FC still supports 128 objects, but may have a more flexible base layout.

 ### DTS-X Home is superior to Atmos Home
 DEPENDS.
 While you would think 16 objects in Atmos Home vs 7.1.4 + 5 objects in DTS-X Home are equivalent, there is the difference between channels & static objects so imaging may be different.
 Also, DTS software isn't as smart as Atmos software which automatically does spatial coding to reduce objects.
 Instead, you must manually choose which objects to channelize and others to keep as objects.
-What happens in practice is studios just skip this process and channelize everything.
+What usually happens in practice is studios just skip this process and channelize everything.
 Except for a few small studios like Well Go on say, "Ip man 3".
 [Ref2](https://www.avsforum.com/threads/trinnov-altitude.1516103/page-147#post-51314001).
+Thus, you need to carefully reformat your project to make maximum use of 7.1.4 + 5 objects.

 For 7.1.4, mixes in either system should sound similar.
 But for more speakers, since DTS-X is channel-based, it might be better since it can upmix missing speakers.
 But Atmos will probably leave them blank most of the time.
 Which is why many AVR owners with many speakers install additional AVRs to upmix more speakers rather than native Atmos rendering.

 ### THD Atmos on BD has up to 24 objects